AkshayRH/MiniAtm/README.md

+Hey, There I made a mini atm here you can register account, login the account and can wihtdraw, deposit, check the balance of your account your info will saved to the path of your cpp file

+How iy Works:??
 It includes necessary header files for input/output, string manipulation, file handling, and vectors.

 It defines a struct called Account to represent user account information, including the full name, PIN, and balance.